rhagarty/app-modernization/README.md

     </plugin>
     ```

-1. Additonal, add links to the Db2 and MQ drivers.
-First we copy the drivers by add the following `resources` to the **pom.xml** file:
+10. Additonally, add links to the Db2 and MQ drivers.
+First we copy the drivers by adding the following `resources` to the **pom.xml** file:

     ```bash
     <resources>